jimmycgz/iac-infrastructure-as-code/README.md

   * Step 4> [WIP] Deploy API2-AWS and API3-GCP instance and connect with API1-AWS

    ** Step 4.1> [DONE!
-Sep26] Manually installed httpd web service in API2GCP on GCP and connect it with API1-AWS on AWS Tool Server: http://35.231.144.74:5000/  manually added this ip to the config.json in API1-AWS (AWS Subnet1) so they both are connected.

-   ** Step 4.2> [DONE!
-Sep28] User Terraform Remote-exec to automaticaly update the ip address of API3-GCP into the config.json in API1-AWS (AWS Subnet1)
+Sep28] Manually installed httpd web service in API3GCP on GCP and connect it with API-AWS-Tool on AWS Tool Server.
+Used Terraform Remote-exec to automaticaly update the ip address of API3-GCP into the config.json in API-AWS-001 (AWS Subnet1)

-   Suessfully done this via resource "null_resource" "rerun" and use uuid as trigger , find this section at the bottom of the .tf file

- Use uuid as trigger so Terraform will run the non-state provisioner (like file, local-exec and remote-exec) in this group for each run

-  Issue found: remote-exec creates file on the terraform host if I run it in instance resource or eip resource

-  Resolution: run it in "null_resource" and use uuid as trigger.

-  Issue found: can't bootstrap by neither remote-exec or run a .sh file in the new instance.

-  Resolution: Step 4.3> [DONE!]
-Use my own AMI with the API pre-configured, then user Terraform remote-exec to update the ip address of API3-GCP into the Json config file of API1-AWS.

-  Issue found: how to add a quate (") to a txt file by echo in Terraform? like  command="echo "IP_add=": >IP.txt",
-  Resolution: use the combination of (\") and (') like command="echo ' \"IP_add=\":' >IP.txt",

-  Issue found: Can't associate one IGW to multiple subnets, Terraform seems only associate it to the last one in resource IGW_asso

-  ** Step 4.4 [DONE!
+  ** Step 4.2 [DONE!
 Sep 30] Further refine Terraform code, use count, index, local_exec, local_file, remote_exec with SSH connection, AWS-ELB with multiple AZs (Detailed task items are listed in the top of Terraform.tf)

-  ** Step 4.5 [WIP] Use Ansible for Configuration Management, the all public IPs are updated in a host file by Step 4.4
+  ** Step 4.3 [WIP] Use Ansible for Configuration Management, the all public IPs are updated in a host file by Step 4.4

-  ** Step [WIP] 4.x Rename API2 (GCP) to API3-GCP, correc the display name in API-AWS code.
+  ** Step [DONE!
+Oct 1st] 4.x Rename API2 (GCP) to API3-GCP, correc the display name in API-AWS code.
     Sep 29th: have created 3 folders in Repo API-DEMO, just need to futher tailor the code accordingly.
 And then try ansible as Step 4.5 after resolving the above issue to associate IGW to Subnet 2.